 The child nutrition department has a vision to serve quality meals to Broken Arrow Public Schools' students and staff.
 It also strives to promote healthy and nutritious choices in a fun and friendly atmosphere while also providing support, education and information to the students, staff, parents, and community of Broken Arrow.
-In an effort to help families and students during the ongoing COVID-19 pandemic, the USDA made school meals free to all Broken Arrow Public Schools students in grades Pre-K-12.
-More than 2.6 million reimbursable meals were served during the 2021-22 school year.
+More than 2.2 million meals, including summer feeding, were served during the 2022-23 school year.

-In addition, the child nutrition food truck BA's Curbside Café continues its success by serving more than 3,500 Broken Arrow High School students with healthy and eclectic meal options.
+In addition, the child nutrition food truck, BA's Curbside Café, continues its success by serving more than 3,500 Broken Arrow High School students with healthy and eclectic meal options.
 It also provides Broken Arrow Public Schools with another avenue for its Summer Feeding Program, serving children ages 1-18 and also providing parents and caregivers with low cost meals.
-The Curbside Cafe menu changes daily and features street tacos, chicken and waffles, salads and more.
-All meals meet U.S. Department of Agriculture guidelines and are prepared with a number of locallysourced ingredients.